What's the Difference Between Kale and Chard Nutrition?

 Shelf life

-Chard is stem vegetables that don’t have very long shelf lives.
+Chard is a stem vegetable that doesn’t have very long shelf lives.
 They are often used right after cultivation since they become wilted quickly.

 Marrow-stem kale has a longer shelf life comparatively.
 However, it is not considered very long.